 TURBO.* files onto a disk.
 The real advantage of not copying all the files is seen if you only have a single drive.
 The extra room will allow you to edit, compile and run your programs all from the same disk.
-For instructions on how to create a virtual disk for z80pack look at: Setting up z80pack to Create an Emulated CP/M System.
+For instructions on how to create a virtual disk for z80pack look at: Emulating a CP/M System With z80pack.

 Boot up your CP/M system, put in the disk with TP on it and change to this drive if necessary.
 In my examples I am using

 S for Screen Installation and select the appropriate terminal for your set up.
 I'm using z80pack, so I select ANSI.
 You probably don't want to alter this definition so say No to altering it.
 Then enter the speed in Mhz of your machine.
 If a suitable terminal isn't listed consult the TP manual for advice.